 The substance was a narcotic substance; and

 The first element is that the defendant had possession of a substance.
-This element of possession means that the defendant knew of the narcotic character of the substance, that he knew of its presence, and that he exercised dominion and control over it.
-It is not necessary, however, that the defendant actually had the substance on his person, although that is one form of possession.
+This element of possession means that the defendant knew of the narcotic character of the substance, that they knew of its presence, and that they exercised dominion and control over it.
+It is not necessary, however, that the defendant actually had the substance on their person, although that is one form of possession.
 It also means having dominion and control over the substance, even though it is not on the defendant’s person.

 The second element is that the substance which the defendant possessed was a narcotic substance.
 The amount of the narcotic substance is immaterial.
 Any amount, however slight, is sufficient.